sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 [^1]: Postman 2022 State Of The API Report

-^ Biggest problem: lack of documentation, knowledge and time
+^ Biggest problem: lack of documentation, lack of knowledge and lack of time

 ---

 ![fit](./images/disturbing-lack-of-documentation.jpg)

+^ An API is usually meant to be consumed by someone else

 ---